Akohrr/cs5120_project_fall_2019/README.md

 ### Note:
 After running all the algorithms on the input data, the size of input, number of comparisons made and execution time in milliseconds is recorded in (name of the algorithm)_output_data.csv file.
-For example output of merge sort would be merge_sort_output_data.csv.
+For example output of merge sort would be `merge_sort_output_data.csv`.
-The output data is in the order: identical data, random data, reverse sorted data and sorted data
+The output data is in the order:
+1. identical data
+2. random data
+3. reverse sorted data
+4. sorted data

 For more information on how to generate the input data, you can view the custom implementation in `gen_input_data.py` file or online: [here](https://repl.it/@AkohAtadoga/generatedataset)